SFU-CMPT-201/lecture-notes/08-synchronization.md

     * A thread safe function either does not access shared resources or provides proper protection for its critical sections that access shared resources.
     * Reentrant vs nonreentrant functions
+        * A reentrant function is a function that produces the correct output even when it is called again while executing (via different threads, signal handlers, etc.).
         * Reentrant functions don't use any shared (global or static) variables, thus thread safe.
         * A common technique to implement a reentrant function: any info returned to the caller or maintained across function calls should use caller-allocated buffers.
 E.g., when calling